 The National Indian Council on Aging (NICOA) is one of several national nonprofit agencies serving as a grantee to provide the Senior Community Service Employment Program (SCSEP).
 SCSEP is a part-time, temporary job training program for eligible elders 55 and older.
-Subsidizing job training and building real world skills are the keys to NICOA’s SCSEP success in Indian Country since 1989.
+Subsidizing job training and building real world skills have been the keys to NICOA’s SCSEP success in Indian Country since 1989.

-The goal of this project is to empower tribal communities to develop and/or expand long-term services and supports for Native elders and persons with disabilities in their local communities.
+The Tribal Long Term Services and Supports National Resource Center empowers tribal communities to develop or expand LTSS for Native elders and people with disabilities in their local communities.